bokeh/bokeh/sphinx/source/docs/dev_guide/writing_tests.rst

 Writing tests
 =============

-In order to help keep Bokeh maintainable, all :ref:`Pull Requests <devguide_pull_requests>` that add or update code should include added or updated tests.
+To help keep Bokeh maintainable, all
+:ref:`Pull Requests <devguide_pull_requests>` that add or update code should include added or updated tests.
 While exceptions are possible, a Pull Request without adequate tests will generally not be considered ready to merge.